datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

 the gathered information a C# dynamic object is returned for the developer to get the info of each element attribute and do something with it.

-For more details go to the `Edam.Data.ReferenceData` (dll) library that suppoorts the implementation and interpretation of ths supported entity-elements.
+For more details go to the `Edam.Data.ReferenceData` (dll) library that supports the implementation and interpretation of the supported entity-elements.
 Within `Edam.UI.Common` `Controls.Helpers` folder the default Data Template Interpreter is available.